Module 1: An E-discovery Overview

 - Production History Log

-If you are new to the paralegal profession, it is highly recommended that you start with our Basic Training for New Litigation Paralegals before you start this course.
+If you are new to being a litigation paralegal , it is highly recommended that you start with our Basic Training for New Litigation Paralegals instead of this course.

 Ann Pearson is the Founder of the Paralegal Boot Camp®.
 Ann develops training programs exclusively for the legal industry.
 The training is provided through live workshops, online courses and custom in-house training programs.